Series: Longing and Belonging (3/3) - Connection

 Many of us are learning how to connect again.

-And if a pattern of disconnection continues, you can explore the next steps more clearly, e.g. speaking up or moving on.
+And if a pattern of disconnection continues, you can explore the next steps more clearly, e.g. speaking up or moving on and then savour and celebrate those moments of synchronicity when they do come.

 5. Repeat: Try Again, Without Pressure